amalbavera/pySCO/README.md

 ## 1.5 Custom Spin State

-The library offers the possibility to define a spin state independent of an ouput files, or files, from electronic structure calculations.
+The library offers the possibility to define a spin state independent of an ouput file, or files, from electronic structure calculations.
 This is handy for toy problems or for more in-depth analyses.
 The following list gathers all the necessary attributes for such purpose.

 - `elements:list[str]`.
 No units.
 All the elements for the species at hand.
 It is possible to use a short-hand notation to group the elements, e. g., `['Mn'] + ['C'] + ['H']`.